boilingdata/data-taps-template/README.md

 bdcli account register --confirm <codeFromEmail>
 ```

-## 2. Connect your account with your S3 Bucket
+## 2. Connect your Boiling account with your S3 Bucket

 Open the example IaC template [data-taps-iac.yaml](data-taps-iac.yaml) and update the following: